lewisfish/signedMCRT/docs/main.md

 Any additions to the toml input file should be added in here.

 Source code can be found [here](/src/parse.f90)

+### piecewise.f90

+This file contains the piecewise abstract type, for sampling from constants, 1D or 2D arrays.
+Inspired by [PBRT](https://www.pbr-book.org/) piecewise class.
+Currently, the following public types are defined:

+* Constant.
+Used in the case where there is only one value.
+* 1D.
+Used in the case where there is a spectrum
+* 2D.
+Used in the case where SLM or other image based source types are needed.

+The piecewise type ensures that there is a method (sample) that can be called on all inherited types, e.g

+call 2Dimage%p%sample(x, y)

+will return a position (x,y) from where to release a photon.

+This class can be used to have multi-spectral or single valued wavelength, or used as a 2D image input source i.e SLMs.
+NOTE: optical properties are not currently adjusted on wavelength change.

+Source code can be found [here](/src/piecewise.f90)

 ### random_mod.f90